Minnesota to New Hampshire Car Shipping (2026 Cost Guide)

 - Type of transport: Common choices include open carriers, enclosed carriers, and top-loading.
 Open carriers are the least expensive, while enclosed shipping is better for classic or high-end cars.
 More details are available in our open vs. enclosed car shipping guide.

-- Distance and route: The journey from Minnesota to New Hampshire spans approximately 1,531 miles, influencing fuel and labor costs.
-The longer the distance, the bigger the price tag.
+- Distance and route: The trip from Minnesota to New Hampshire covers roughly 1,531 miles.
+Longer routes raise fuel and labor expenses, which increase the overall cost.

 - Time of the year: Seasonal demand impacts the price of getting your car out of Minnesota, with summer and winter holidays often seeing a spike due to increased moving and travel activity.